Call or Text us at (575)532-5900 info@sponm.org

 Recommendations for Safe Sleep, Positioning, Tummy Time and Exercise

-Safe Sleep
+Safe Sleep Guidelines

-Babies should sleep on their back (supine) and not on their stomach (prone).
+Place babies to sleep on their back (supine) and not on their stomach (prone).

 This reduces the risk of SIDS and choking.

-Babies should sleep on a firm mattress, in a bare crib without pillows, toys, or bumper pads.
+Place babies to sleep on a firm mattress, in a bare crib without pillows, toys, or bumper pads.

-See guidelines here.
+See AAP guidelines here.

 Supine Vs Prone Position